Temporary Medical Leaves

 To request a temporary medical leave of absence, students can:

 - Complete the Temporary Medical Leave Request Form in their student health portal under the Forms tab on the homepage.
 The form collects information about the health need(s), the kinds of treatment and/or assistance a student is seeking during their leave, whether they are requesting to be on campus, and when they plan to begin and end their leave.
-Once complete, the form will be reviewed by a staff member who will reach out to schedule a time to meet to discuss needs and goals.
+Once complete, the form will be reviewed by a staff member who will reach out to schedule a time to meet to discuss needs and goals or,

 - Students who already have a relationship with a nurse practitioner, athletic trainer, or counselor are welcome to make their request by alerting their provider(s).